pupil-labs/pupil-docs/src/core/README.md

 <Youtube src="kjjPL7gLy7s"/>

-Pupil Core uses a 3D model of the eye to improve the pupil detection.
-Slowly move your eyes around until the eye model (blue circle) adjusted to fit your eyeball.
+Pupil Core uses a 3D model of the eye to improve pupil detection.
+Slowly move your eyes around until the eye model (blue circle) is adjusted to fit your eyeball.
 If everything is set up properly, you should see a blue circle around the eyeball and a red circle around the pupil with a red dot in the center.

 <Youtube src="_1ZRgfLJ3hc"/>